microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 These traces show the execution flow of the task, to show the task invocation in action.

--   `fluid-build:task:exec` - trace whether the tasks is skipped or start and finish of the task.
+-   `fluid-build:task:exec` - Trace whether the task is skipped or, if it runs, the start and finish of the task
--   `fluid-build:task:queue` - trace when the task is queued after the dependent tasks are done
+-   `fluid-build:task:queue` - Trace when the task is queued after the dependent tasks are done
--   `fluid-build:task:exec:wait` - trace wait time of a task in queue (delay in execution after it is ready to be scheduled).
+-   `fluid-build:task:exec:wait` - Trace the wait time of a task in queue (the delay in execution after it is ready to be scheduled)

 ### Other fluid-build:\* traces